-Best payment plans for real estate projects in PakistaN
+Best payment plans for real estate projects in

-A payment plan in real estate is essentially a structured
+A payment plan in real estate is

-agreement between a property buyer and the seller whether it’s a private
+essentially a structured agreement between a property buyer and the seller

-developer, a housing society, or even a bank about how the total price of a
+whether it’s a private developer, a housing society, or even a bank about how

-property will be paid over time rather than in one lump sum.
-Instead of
+the total price of a property will be paid over time rather than in one lump

-smaller, more manageable portions.
-These portions are then scheduled across a
+property’s price into smaller, more manageable portions.
+These portions are

-set period, which could range from a few months to several years depending on
+then scheduled across a set period, which could range from a few months to

-the type of project and the plan offered.
+several years depending on the type of project and the plan offered.

-Make Property Ownership Easier in Pakistan
+How Payment Plans Make Property Ownership Easier in Pakistan

 Property ownership in Pakistan